markpmlim/FisheyeToEquiRectangular/README.md

-Finally, the value of the point passed in as a parameter to the function is expressed in pixel coordinate system of the fisheye image.
+Finally, the value of the point passed in as a parameter to the function is expressed in the pixel coordinate system of the fisheye image.

  ```glsl